Mohammed-Umar/Mohammed-Umar/README.md

   - Write good commits message as it will help reviewer to read
 - Write a bug report according to this [video](https://youtu.be/UnTFP1kvsS0)
   - Please also provide a fix to the bug.
+- File any bugs/issue you found.
+- Above task are in priority, higher position task with higher priority.

 ## Evaluation